ManishJyani/AdvancedLearningAlgorithmsAndrewNg/README.md

 Though course is starting from TensorFlow like how to build NN with the help of this and all but first we will build with NumPy and come back to this.

+## Week 01 :

+Lab3: This lab talk about the forward progogation using numpy . so we need to calculate the activatation of each node in each layer , for classification ,sigmoid function is used for activation a= g(np.dot(w,a_pre)+ b), so this si the output of each node ,just be very careful with size of w , this will tell the number of nodes in the current layer and previous layer as well.
+Each column of w represent each vector of each nodes , total columns= total nodes in that layer, since there is dot product between w and a_previous , so each vector size (ie no of rows) will tell ki previous me kitni nodes thi (previous activation layer size is no of nodes in previous layer ) .
+So how to calculate the correct bias and weights that we will learn later.